• Skip to primary navigation

 A medley of seafood + sausage = amazing flavor!

 When you combine sausage and seafood, good things happen!
-You don't need a lot else.
+You don't need much else.
 So the stars of this delicious dinner are: Cajun-Style Andouille sausage, bay scallops (these are the cute tiny ones!), cod (or other white fish), and shrimp.

 ★ How to Make this Recipe ★

-Smoked sausage, a main player in this gumbo recipe, is easy to work with since it's already cooked (it's slowly smoked before being packaged) and comes ready to eat.
+• Andouille sausage, a main player in this gumbo recipe, is smoked sausage.
+It's easy to work with since it's already cooked (it's slowly smoked before being packaged) and comes ready to eat.
 You just need to warm it up and brown it a bit for extra flavor.

 I'd say there are a lot of people out there that overcook their seafood out of fear of not cooking it correctly or long enough.
 Then it becomes rubbery and bad.
 And they just think they are a bad cook and give up.
 Are you one of those people?
 I know I was until I got some practice with each type of seafood.